Quantum circuit fidelity estimation using machine learning

 .5em \textbf{Tiled circuits} Some training circuits for the $5\times 5$ grid are generated by generating smaller square and rectangular lattices and combining them together edge-to-edge in a process we refer to as ``tiling.''
 Tiled circuits have separable target states.
 This allows us to the estimate the fidelity of the complete circuit as a product of fidelities of the component circuits.
 This reduces computation costs for estimating fidelities for the training circuits, in comparison to non-tiled circuits, which may feature higher degrees of entanglement.

 .5em \textbf{Noise model} We consider two approaches to simulating noise in our quantum circuits.
-The first, referred to here as the stochastic product approach, utilized a set of models where we labeled circuits as having succeeded or failed stochastically, with failure probabilities assigned to one and two-qubit gate operations in an uncorrelated fashion.
+The first, referred to here as the stochastic product approach, utilizes a set of models where we labeled circuits as having succeeded or failed stochastically, with failure probabilities assigned to one and two-qubit gate operations in an uncorrelated fashion.
 In this approach we looped over all the elements in a circuit and computed an overall fidelity proxy by multiplying the gate success probabilities together.
 We considered a set of varying gate failure probabilities, detailed in Section \ref{sec:singlemomentcircuits}.
-We tested for differing failure rates as a function of location on the chip and as a function of the gate applied to test whether the ML model could discover these different patterns.
+We tested for differing failure rates as a function of location on the qubit lattice and as a function of the gate applied to test whether the ML model could discover these different patterns.